gunrock/docsify/docs/hive_phase2/hive_geolocation_phase2.md

 # Geolocation

-From Phase 1. report:
+From Phase 1 report:

 > Infers user locations using the location (latitude, longitude) of friends through spatial label propagation.
 Given a graph `G`, geolocation examines each vertex `v`'s neighbors and computes the spatial median of the neighbors' location list.
 The output is a list of predicted locations for all vertices with unknown locations.

 ## Summary of Results

 We rely on a Gunrock's multi-GPU `ForALL` operator to implement Geolocation as the entire behavior can be described within a single-loop like structure.
-The core computation focuses on calculating a spatial median, and for multi-GPU `ForAll`, that work is split such that each GPU gets equal number of vertices to process.
+The core computation focuses on calculating a spatial median, and for multi-GPU `ForAll`, that work is split such that each GPU gets an equal number of vertices to process.
 We see a minor speed-up on a DGX-A100 going from 1 to 3 GPUs on a twitter dataset, but in general, due to the communication over the GPU-GPU interconnects for all the neighbors of each vertex, there's a general pattern of slowdown going from 1 GPU to multiple GPUs, and no scaling is observed.

 ## Summary of Gunrock Implementation